 How to Pick the Perfect Place for Your Baby Monitor

 Parents buy baby monitors to help them know what their baby is up to when they are not in the same room.
-Before deciding where to mount the baby monitor, decide which rooms your baby is likely to spend most of their time.
+Before deciding where to mount the baby monitor, decide which rooms your baby is likely to spend most of its time.
 Most times a baby monitor is installed in the baby’s nursery.

 Now that you are aware of the different mounting options, have a good look around the room.
 Take into account the importance of correct positioning.
 If the baby monitor is mounted on a table near the crib, be sure that it is at a safe distance from the baby’s reach.
 The general guideline here is at least 3 feet away from the baby.
-Ask yourself: can the baby monitor be mounted securely on the flat surface without falling over every time you reach for your baby?
+Ask yourself: can the baby monitor be mounted securely on a flat surface without falling over every time you reach for your baby?
 Perhaps the space of the room is limited.
 You could consider installing the baby monitor into the ceiling or onto a wall.

 Remember positioning is important if you want to get the best view from the camera.
 If the baby monitor needs to be plugged in, then your choice of the perfect place may be limited.
 If this happens, you could put a corner shelf above the wall outlet.
 You could also move a bookcase so that it is next to the wall outlet.